Accessibility Statement

 Scope and ownership

-Birmingham City University is committed to making its Report & Support website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
-This accessibility statement covers the pages that sit on https://reportandsupport.bcu.ac.uk/
+Birmingham City University is committed to ensuring its Report & Support website is accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+This accessibility statement covers the pages that sit on https://reportandsupport.bcu.ac.uk/.

 Using the website